You want smart political talk without the meltdowns?

 It's amazing.

-Um, oh, and by the way, the DHS's name, get this.
+So, oh, and by the way, the DHS's name, get this.

-James Clapper and John Brennan to intelligence experts panel.
+James Clapper and John Brennan to Intelligence Experts Panel.

 Great.

-Bring back the ban.
+Bring back the band.

 That's what we need.